episode6/mockspresso2/docs/GETTING_STARTED.md

 **Mock & Auto-Mock support**

-Mockspresso is agnostic to mocks and should work with any mocking framework that works with kotlin, but we do offer plugin modules to support [Mockk](https://mockk.io/) and [Mockito](https://site.mockito.org/)
+Mockspresso is agnostic to mocks and should work with any mocking framework that works with kotlin, but we do offer plugin modules to add fallback support (a.k.a. auto-mocking) with [Mockk](https://mockk.io/) or [Mockito](https://site.mockito.org/)

 ```groovy
 dependencies {